 8. Give something away

 After you’ve KonMari’d your home, give some of that stuff away.
-You can donate it to a thrift shop, sell it and give the money to charity, or just leave it on the curb with a big old free sign on it.
+You can donate it to a thrift shop, sell it and give the money to charity, throw it up on Craig’s List or Facebook marketplace for free, or just leave it on the curb with a big old free sign on it.
 Who knows, your junk might just be someone’s best Black Friday deal ever!